 If you’ve decided to finally act on your decision to launch a website, the first thing you need to do is choose an internet domain registrar.
-There are numerous reputable services out there, each with their own prices and customer service policies.
+There are numerous reputable services, each with their own prices and customer service policies.
 Select the one that suits you best.

-All internet domain registrars work with or via the ICANN database, which is responsible for keeping track of all the domain names on the World Wide Web, so in regards to availability, all providers offer the same information.
+All internet domain registrars work with or via the ICANN database, which is responsible for keeping track of all the domain names on the World Wide Web.
+So in regards to domain name availability, all providers offer the same information.

-These websites have availability checkers, where customers can search whether the domain name they are looking for is available, and it even suggests close alternatives if it’s not.
+Domain registrars have availability checkers, where customers can search whether the domain name they are looking for is available.
+Most even suggest close alternatives if it’s not.

-Once you have found a domain name that’s available, select it and read the instructions for that service.
-When selecting a domain name, you also have the chance to add-on premium services offered by the hosting provider.
-You can stick to the basic plan or select an advanced one, based on what’s best for you.
+Once you have found an available domain name, select it and read the instructions for that service.
+When selecting a domain name, you also have the chance to add-on premium services offered by the registrar.
+You can stick to the basic plan or select an advanced one based on what’s best for you.

 When you’ve selected the domain and other services, the hosting provider will ask for a bunch of information.
 Generally, the information required is the name of the individual or company it is to be registered to and basic contact details that include a valid phone number and email address.
 This is needed to register with the WHOIS database, which records the domain owner’s data.
 This aspect can either be made public or one can choose to keep it private.
 The choice is up to you.

 Website domain names aren't free!
 Enter your payment info and ensure it’s correct.

 Previous Article- What Is A Domain Name?

 Look at what a difference a website redesign makes!